 Whether or not you are working from home, attending to your personal appearance can help to lift your mood, and at a deeper level you are sending yourself a message that you are important.

-Try to avoid slipping into amoeba days – those without shape or structure.
+Try to avoid slipping into jellyfish days – those without substantial shape or structure.

 Fresh air and exercise.